Prince

 3rdEyeGirl

+On 4 February 2013 European record label Purple Music released Prince’s single Screwdriver in digital format.
 The next day, Prince new merchant website 3rdEyeGirl.com released an unreleased remix of Screwdriver and a new song, Breakfast Can Wait, in digital format.

 Live Out Loud Tour

-The tour consisted of 18 dates in selected cities on the West Coast of America, with an additional stop in Vancouver as tour opener, and a last concert organized in Minneapolis, Myth Live.
-Most dates featured two concerts.
+An tour with 3rdEyeGirl was launched in April, 34 shows were played primarily on the American west coast of America, with an additional stop in Vancouver as tour opener, and a last concert organized in Minneapolis, Myth Live.
+Almost all dates featured two concerts an early and late show.
 The tour, meant to present 3rdEyeGirl to the public, was mostly promoted on the band an associates social media accounts (Twitter, Facebook, YouTube).
+After the tour, videos and new songs continued to regularly be streamed or released online.

 3rdEye TV